sagemath/sagewiki_to_gh-2022-10-10/days34.5.md

 Many participants were interested in the use of sage from various fields of mathematics, and in particular
  * having non-associative algebras coded in sage
- * having the albert software included (orinterfaced) in sage : http://www.cs.clemson.edu/~dpj/albertstuff/albert.html (or maybe a n idea could be to have its algorithms directly written in sage).
+ * having the albert software included (or interfaced) in sage: http://www.cs.clemson.edu/~dpj/albertstuff/albert.html (or maybe an idea could be to have its algorithms directly written in sage).

 == Report on installing sage ==